Immigration Issues in Hawaii

 - Camp out at the offices of our state representatives.
 Pressure them to support sound immigration bills.
 Ask them to refuse to support bills that round people up, deny, or circumvent international conventions.

 - Ask our representatives to fight any effort to transfer Federal funds from other important programs, including health and education, to support unwarranted and inhumane military action.
 Humanitarian aid funds should be used for humanitarian aid.

 - Refuse to support ICE raids and help neighbors you see being harassed or rounded up if you can do so safely.

-- If you can, buy airline tickets for immigrant families who cannot afford to fly back and forth from the outer islands to immigration court on Oahu and then get slapped with deportation orders for failure to appear.
+- If you can and wish, buy airline tickets for immigrant families who cannot afford to fly back and forth from the outer islands to immigration court on Oahu and then get slapped with deportation orders for failure to appear.
 Help them get court information and dates right.
-Here in Hawaii, air is the only way to get from island to island.
+Here in Hawaii, air travel is the only way to get from island to island.